 - Alissa Skovby (young Tully)

-And it also looks like our group will be joined by a few new faces.
+And it also looks like our group will be joined by a few new faces this time around.
 Rumor has it that Heigel's Grey's Anatomy peers are set to make an appearance in the series.
-According to Deadline, Greg Germann, who starred in four seasons of the medical drama, will play Benedict Binswanger, the governor of Washington State in the 80s—which means he must be involved in some KPOC story!
+According to Deadline, Greg Germann, who starred in four seasons of the medical drama, will play Benedict Binswanger, the governor of Washington State in the '80s—which means he must be involved in some KPOC story!

-While you're patiently waiting for the show's return, why not dig into Kristin Hannah's bestsellers, too?
+While you're patiently counting down the days until the show's return, why not dig into Kristin Hannah's literary bestsellers, too?
 You won't regret it.

 We'll see you in Seattle soon, friends!